H3WB: Human3.6M 3D WholeBody Dataset and Benchmark: The H3WB benchmark

+Since SMPLify-X has 144 keypoints with a different layout, we use interpolation to transform between the WholeBody skeleton and SMPL-X and run SMPL-X's optimization for 2,000 iterations (4 minutes/sample).

-Results are presented in \autoref{tab:baseline_result1}.
-SimpleBaseline\cite{DBLP:journals/corr/MartinezHRL17} proves to be a solid method as in 3D human pose estimation.
-As expected Large SimpleBaseline improves the SimpleBaseline performance further.
-Additional 3D supervision improves CanonPose performance significantly.
-However, it is behind Large SimpleBaseline\cite{DBLP:journals/corr/MartinezHRL17}.
-CanonPose \cite{DBLP:journals/corr/abs-2011-14679(canonpose)} predicts the camera view and the uncertainty on the camera view prediction may lead to more error.
-The recent transformer based Jointformer\cite{https://doi.org/10.48550/arxiv.2208.03704(jointformer)} achieves the best results among all methods.
-Due to pelvis centering, all methods perform worse compared to their performance on Human3.6M dataset for 3D human pose estimation.
-The centering strategy creates higher numerical error on extremities like hands and face, which are precisely the parts that contain most of the whole-body keypoints.
+We present the results in \autoref{tab:baseline_result1}.
+SMPLify-X performs the worst, showing that parametric models struggle more than discriminative approaches.
+SimpleBaseline\cite{DBLP:journals/corr/MartinezHRL17} is a solid method, and Large SimpleBaseline improves its performance further.
+CanonPose\cite{DBLP:journals/corr/abs-2011-14679(canonpose)} can be improved with additional 3D supervision, but still performs worse than Large SimpleBaseline.
+CanonPose also predicts the camera view, and the uncertainty in this prediction can lead to more error.
+Jointformer\cite{https://doi.org/10.48550/arxiv.2208.03704(jointformer)} achieves the best results among all methods, but still has room for improvement.
+All methods perform worse on our benchmark than on Human3.6M because of pelvis centering, which creates higher numerical error on extremities like hands and face, the parts that contain most of the whole-body keypoints.

+Additionally, we conducted experiments with SimpleBaseline, CanonPose, and Jointformer, leveraging the merged dataset \textit{H3WB + T3WB}, which combines both H3WB and T3WB.
+The results in \autoref{tab:baseline_result1} show that when T3WB is integrated with H3WB, the performances are improved significantly.
+For instance, on all whole-body keypoints, it yields 22 pt, 10.1 pt and 6.8 pt improvement for SimpleBaseline, CanonPose and Jointformer, respectively.